fuks-kit/fuks_app/README.md

 A new release is automatically created when the `main` and `release` branches are merged.
 XCode Cloud will automatically create a new release and upload the app to the App Store.

+## Terms and conditions

+The app's terms and conditions are located in the `terms_and_conditions` folder.
+These terms and conditions must be acknowledged and accepted by users prior to using the app.
+Similarly, users are also required to accept the app's privacy policy.
+Additionally, both the terms and conditions and the privacy policy are readily available through direct links in the App Store and Play Store.

+The `terms_and_conditions` folder contains a firebase web app that can publish the terms and privacy policy to the web.
+Updates the can be published by running `firebase deploy` in the `terms_and_conditions` folder.